ThomCode95/Google-Data-Analytics-Case-Study/README.md

 The code of the project and the R Markdown file are included, so is the HTML and PDF of the Case Study report.

 To use the project you can download the R code and the merged dataset to try it yourself.

+Contributions are not allowed, but you are still welcome to download the project and try it out.